sonatype/nxrm3-preview-ha-repository/sample-aws-ha-yamls/README.md

 Copyright Sonatype, Inc., 2022, All Rights Reserved.

 # Overview
-You can use the sample YAML files in this section to help set up the YAMLs you will need for a resilient deployment.
+You can use the sample YAML files in this section to help set up the YAMLs you will need for a High-Availability (HA) Nexus Repository deployment.
 Ensure you have filled out the YAML files with appropriate information for your deployment.

 > **Note** The YAML files in this section are just examples and cannot be copy-pasted and used as-is.
 You must fill them out with the appropriate information for your deployment to be able to use them.